Gudu-Diana/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints the sign of a number.
+a program that computes the absolute value of an integer.